ishara/sonar-examples/projects/languages/java/sonar-runner/java-sonar-runner-modules-different-structures/README.md

 Usage
 =====
-* Analyze it with Sonar using the Sonar Runner:
+* Analyze the project with Sonar using the Sonar Runner:

         sonar-runner